hardcoded74/HardCoded-DFQuickstart/README.md

 ## Dreamfactory Configuration

 In order for this to work with your Dreamfactory App you will first need to change the DREAMFACTORY_API_KEY and DREAMFACTORY_INSTANCE_URL located in src/app/constants/constants.ts file.
 You will also need to make sure you add expiry to be returned with your authentication response.
+I will provide a walk-thro on this change soon.

 ## Development server